Iman Shumpert: Sacramento Kings (2018–2019)

 On February 8, 2018, Shumpert was acquired by the Sacramento Kings from the Cavaliers in a three-team trade that also involved the Utah Jazz.
-Despite not playing for the Kings in 2017–18, he opted in for the final year of his contract on June 8, 2018.
-He made his debut for the Kings on October 17, 2018, recording five points and three rebounds in 18 minutes off the bench in a 123–117 season-opening loss to the Utah Jazz.
-Four days later, Shumpert scored 16 of his 26 points in the first quarter of the Kings' 131–120 win over the Oklahoma City Thunder.
-On November 19, he scored 21 of his 23 points in the first half of the Kings' 117–113 win over the Thunder.
-On December 27, he scored 18 points and matched his career high with six 3-pointers in a 117–116 win over the Los Angeles Lakers.
+Despite not playing for the Kings in 2017–18, he opted in for the final year of his contract on June 8.

+Shumpert made his debut for the Kings on October 17, 2018, recording five points and three rebounds in 18 minutes off the bench in the 123–117 season-opening loss to the Utah Jazz.
+Four days later, Shumpert scored 16 of his 26 points in the first quarter of the 131–120 victory over the Oklahoma City Thunder.
+On November 19, he scored 21 of his 23 points in the first half of the 117–113 victory over the Thunder.
+On December 27, he scored 18 points and matched his career high with six three-pointers in a narrow 117–116 victory win over the Los Angeles Lakers.

 Houston Rockets (2019)

 On February 7, 2019, Shumpert was acquired by the Houston Rockets in a three-team trade.
-The Rockets sent a 2020 second round pick to the Kings, as well as Brandon Knight, Marquese Chriss, and a 2019 first round pick to the Cleveland Cavaliers.
+The Rockets sent a 2020 second round pick to the Kings, as well as Brandon Knight, Marquese Chriss, and a 2019 first round draft pick to the Cleveland Cavaliers.

 Brooklyn Nets (2019; 2021)

 On November 13, 2019, Shumpert signed with the Brooklyn Nets, who had a roster exemption created by the 25-game performance-enhancing substance (PED) suspension to Wilson Chandler.
 On December 12, when Chandler's suspension expired, Shumpert was waived by the Nets.

 On January 30, 2021, Shumpert signed a deal to return to Brooklyn.
-He was waived on February 23 and then re-signed to a 10-day contract on February 26.
-He parted ways with the Nets upon expiration of the 10-day contract.
+He was waived on February 23 and then re-signed to a 10-day contract three days later.
+Shumpert parted ways with the Nets upon expiration of the 10-day contract.
 He played two games for the Nets in that time.

 Personal life

 Shumpert's father, Odis, is an insurance broker while his mother, L'Tanya, is an adjunct professor of art and design at Columbia College in Chicago, Illinois.
 During the 2012–13 NBA season, Shumpert's high-top fade haircut attracted publicity.
 He shaved the fade in October 2013.

-Shumpert and his wife, Teyana Taylor, have two daughters.